 Managing HHW in your Home

-While many individuals in Texas have options for disposing of HHW and other materials through local programs, remember, you can decrease the HHW you keep in your own home by considering some simple guidelines:
+You can decrease the HHW in your own home by using some simple guidelines:

 What can I do with...?